teararoa2022/teararoa2022.github.io/wedding-en.md

 - When?
 Saturday August 24th, 2024, at 4:30 PM.
 - Where?
 Agriturismo Cascina Fiamberta, Via Alzaia Pavese 31, 27012 Certosa di Pavia, Italy.
+- Please note: it can be very hot around Pavia in August, so dress lightly!
+- The program?
+The festivities begin with the wedding ceremony, followed by an aperitif, a dinner and a festive evening.

+## To get to the wedding

 - By car: ample parking is available in the courtyard of the agritourism.
 The last part of the road on bike path, on which cars are allowed.
 - By public transport: do not hesitate to contact us if you need a carpool.
     - Nearest airports:
         - Milano Linate: connected to Milan by subway.
         - Milano Malpensa: connected to Milan by train.
         - Milano Orio al Serio: further away, connected to Milan by bus.
     - Nearest train stations (direct from many stations in Milan):
         - Pavia: then a bus goes to Certosa di Pavia (infrequent in the evening).
         - Certosa di Pavia.
-- What is the program?
-There will be the symbolic ceremony first, then an aperitif, a dinner, and a festive evening.

 {% include fiamberta_map.html %}